-Among the wide variety of polypeptides, $\alpha$-polyalanine ($\alpha$PA, see Figure \ref{fig:PA}) is particularly well-suited for studying self-assembly and the CISS effect, as it combines three key features: \begin{enumerate} \item It adopts a stable $\alpha$-helical structure, a common protein secondary structure.
-In this arrangement, the polypeptide backbone forms a helix stabilized by hydrogen bonds between the carbonyl group of one amino acid and the amide hydrogen of another four residues away \cite{Kohtani2004,Hoffmann2016}.
-This results in a structure with 3.6 amino acids per turn, a pitch of approximately 5.4~\AA, and outward-facing side chains, which are defining characteristics of the $\alpha$-helix \cite{ONeil1990}. \item Its homopolypeptide nature, being composed solely of alanine residues, minimizes structural complexity and eliminates heterogeneous functionalization effects along the backbone. \item Alanine is the smallest fictionalized amino acid, with only a methyl group as a side chain.
-This results in a minimal set of parameters necessary to specify the configuration of the helix.
-Moreover, the small side chain also ensures that self-assembled, parallel-aligned $\alpha$PA molecules can pack densely due to reduced steric hindrance compared to polypeptides composed of larger amino acids. \end{enumerate}
+Among the wide variety of polypeptides, the polyalanine $\alpha$-helix ($\alpha$PA, see Figure~\ref{fig:PA}) is particularly well-suited for studying self-assembly and the CISS effect, as it combines three key features: First, it adopts an $\alpha$-helical structure, a common protein secondary structure stabilized by intra-helical hydrogen bonds~\cite{Kohtani2004,Hoffmann2016,ONeil1990}.
+Second, its homopolypeptide nature, being composed solely of alanine residues, minimizes structural complexity and eliminates heterogeneous functionalization effects along the backbone.
+Last, alanine is the smallest functionalized amino acid, with only a methyl group as a side chain, which results in a minimal set of parameters necessary to specify the configuration of the helix.
+Moreover, this small side chain also ensures that self-assembled, parallel-aligned $\alpha$PA molecules can pack densely due to reduced steric hindrance compared to polypeptides composed of larger amino acids.